 Our Objectives

-1. To increase opportunities for Native people to gain access to services such as education, skills development, housing, justice, health and social services.
+1. To increase opportunities for Indigenous people to gain access to services such as education, skills development, housing, justice, health and social services.

-3. To improve the image of Native people in Thunder Bay as a strong, independent and self-sufficient community by developing a strong sense of community spirit and community responsibility amongst Native people.
+3. To improve the image of Indigenous people in Thunder Bay as a strong, independent and self-sufficient community by developing a strong sense of community spirit and community responsibility amongst Indigenous people.

-4. To develop a strong sense of pride amongst Native people based on a good understanding of our culture, traditions and values.
+4. To develop a strong sense of pride amongst Indigenous people based on a good understanding of our culture, traditions and values.

-5. To provide opportunities for Native youth in Thunder Bay to develop their skills and leadership potentials and to increase their understanding of Native culture, traditions and values.
+5. To provide opportunities for Indigenous youth in Thunder Bay to develop their skills and leadership potentials and to increase their understanding of Indigenous culture, traditions and values.

-6. To develop facilities that will promote a positive Native identity and provide opportunities for participation in community social, recreational and cultural activities.
+6. To develop facilities that will promote a positive Indigenous identity and provide opportunities for participation in community social, recreational and cultural activities.

 Board of Directors